alba1735/tRNAgraph/README.md

 python trnagraph.py graph -i <input_database> -o <output_directory> -g <graph_type> <graph_parameters>
 ```

-* `-i` or `--input` is the path to the database object you want to generate visualizations from.
+* `-i` or `--anndata` is the path to the database object you want to generate visualizations from.
 * `-o` or `--output` is the path to the output directory.
 By default, the output directory will be named `trnagraph` if no path is provided.
 * `-g` or `--graph` is the type of graph to generate.
 The following graphs can be generated:
   * `coverage` - Generates coverage plots.